imantaghaddosinejad/ComputationalEcon/ks1998_endoglab_frisch_rtm/README.md

 `./Main/ks1998endoglabfrisch_bc.m` - Script to globally solve dynamic model using parallelization.
 `./Main/ks1998endoglabfrisch_sequential_bc.m` - Script to globally solve dynamic model using sequential approach.
 `./Functions` - Auxiliary functions used across main scripts.
-`./Solutions` - All relevant solutions as matlab data files.
+`./Solutions` - All relevant solutions as MATLAB data files.
-`./Figures` - Relevant figures for the solution.
+`./Figures` - Relevant figures for solutions.

 ### References
 Krusell, P., & Smith, A. A. Jr. (1998).
 Income and Wealth Heterogeneity in the Macroeconomy.
 Journal of Political Economy, 106(5), 867-896.